James51332/dadabo.dev/_posts/2024-6-26-better-waves.md

 However, let's take a moment to consider how this is different from what we did before.
 Both approaches sum together a variety of waves, but the spectrum for the sum of sines was generated using fractal brownian motion.
 So why do we need the Fourier transform?
 The answer lies in the time complexity of the algorithm.

 Consider that as the size of our ocean grows (to be convincing, it needs to), the shader must add up waves for every point displaced.
 If the ocean is $n$ x $n$ vertices, the number of calculations is proportional to $n^2$.
 Therefore, we consider the algorithm $O(n^2)$, pronounced order $n^2$.
 As we scale our ocean, the number of computations grows too quickly to be reasonable.
 Here's where the Fourier transform comes in: *Using symmetry revealed by waves in the complex plane, the Fourier transform's time complexity can be reduced!* What a mouthful!

-This will make an ocean simulation possible that adds millions of waves together.
-While this is great in principle, the process of creating a physically realistic ocean has taken me many months.
-In my prior post, I severely underestimated the complexity of the process.
-Therefore, I've decided to split this post one more time.
-In this post, we will finalize our simulation process, and in the next, we will implement a much more physically accurate lighting model.

 ## Unlocking the Fast Fourier Transform